godotengine/godot-docs/tutorials/scripting/cpp/gdextension_cpp_example.rst

 in your gdextension_cpp_example directory if your IDE language server (e.g. clangd) requires it.
 Ensure your current directory is ``gdextension_cpp_example`` and no longer ``/godot-cpp`` You will need the example SConstruct file.
-Download :download:`the SConstruct file we prepared <files/cpp_example/SConstruct>` into the gdextension_cpp_example project root folder
+Download :download:`the SConstruct file we prepared <files/cpp_example/SConstruct>` into the gdextension_cpp_example project root folder.

 In the project's root folder run the following command to generate the ``compile_commands.json`` ``scons compiledb=yes api_version=4.7 compile_commands.json``